 Cerebral palsy also commonly causes seizures.
 One treatment for seizures is the vagus nerve stimulator.
 This is a device that is implanted in the chest and wound around the vagus nerve in the neck.
 It sends pulses of electrical energy to the brain, and can prevent seizures from occurring.
-Including the implant and surgical procedure, vagus nerve therapy costs about $20,000 (https://epilepsychicago.org/epilepsy/treatment/vagus-nerve-stimulation/cost-of-treatment/).
+The cost can vary, but often insurance companies, Medicaid, and Medicare cover the therapy costs.
+(Epilepsy Chicago: Vagus Nerve Stimulation).

 Children with cerebral palsy may require breathing aids due to a number of factors, including muscle weakness, prematurity-related conditions, and organ system impairments.
 Some breathe through a ventilator.
 On average, ventilators cost about $6,000 (not including associated care costs) (https://www.medicalpriceonline.com/medical-equipment/ventilator/).